 Sometimes doctors use the letters a, b or c to further divide the categories.
 For example, stage M1a lung cancer is a cancer that has spread to the other lung.
 Stage M1b lung cancer has spread to other parts of the body.

 The letter c is sometimes used before the letters TNM.
 For example, cT2.
 This stands for clinical stage.
 It means that the stage is based on what the doctor knows about the cancer before surgery.
 Doctors may look at your tests results and use the clinical information from examining you.

-Number staging systems usually use the TNM system to divide cancers into stages.
+Number staging systems use the TNM system to divide cancers into stages.
 Most types of cancer have 4 stages, numbered from 1 to 4.
-Often doctors write the stage down in Roman numerals.
-So you may see stage 4 written down as stage IV.
+Doctors often write the stage down in Roman numerals.
+So they may write stage 4 as stage IV.

 Here is a brief summary of what the stages mean for most types of cancer:

-Stage 1 usually means that a cancer is relatively small and contained within the organ it started in
+Stage 1 usually means that a cancer is small and contained within the organ it started in

-Stage 2 usually means that the tumour is larger than in stage 1, but the cancer has not started to spread into the surrounding tissues.
+Stage 2 usually means that the tumour is larger than in stage 1 but the cancer hasn't started to spread into the surrounding tissues.
 Sometimes stage 2 means that cancer cells have spread into lymph nodes close to the tumour.
 This depends on the particular type of cancer

 Stage 3 usually means the cancer is larger.
-It may have started to spread into surrounding tissues and there are cancer cells in the lymph nodes in the area
+It may have started to spread into surrounding tissues and there are cancer cells in the lymph nodes nearby.

 Stage 4 means the cancer has spread from where it started to another body organ.
 For example to the liver or lung.
 This is also called secondary or metastatic cancer